-- 1. The estate or trust has more than one of the credits listed below (other than the empowerment zone employment credit). - 2.
-The estate or trust has general credits from an electing large partnership shown in box 7 of Schedule K-1 (Form 1065-B). - The estate or trust has a carryback or carryforward of any of these credits (other than the empowerment zone employment credit). - 4.
-Any of these credits (other than the low-income housing credit or the empowerment zone employment credit) is from a passive activity.
+- 1. The estate or trust has more than one of the credits listed below (other than the empowerment zone and renewal community employment credit or the New York Liberty Zone business employee credit). - 2.
+The estate or trust has general credits from an electing large partnership shown in box 7 of Schedule K-1 (Form 1065-B). - 3.
+The estate or trust has a carryback or carryforward of any of these credits (other than the empowerment zone and renewal community employment credit or the New York Liberty Zone business employee credit). - 4.
+Any of these credits (other than the low-income housing credit, the empowerment zone and renewal community employment credit, or the New York Liberty Zone business employee credit) is from a passive activity.